harshitafk/Design-Patterns-Java/design-pattern-demo/bin/com/designpattern/builder/notes/Builder Design Patterns in Java.md

 ## When should you use this pattern?
-1. Use this pattern when a complex configuration process is required to create an object and you don’t want the default configuration values to be disseminated throughout the application.
+1. Use this pattern when a complex configuration process is required to create an object and you donâ€™t want the default configuration values to be disseminated throughout the application.
 2. This pattern is useful when you have lots of optional parameters
 3. When you have to modify values later at any point of time

 ##When should you avoid this pattern?
-1. Don’t use this pattern when every data value required to create an object will be different for each instance.
+1. Donâ€™t use this pattern when every data value required to create an object will be different for each instance.

 ##Any related patterns:
 1. This pattern can be combined with the factory method or abstract factory patterns